octobercms/docs/4.x/cms/themes/database-themes.md

 CMS_DB_TEMPLATES=true
 ```

+## How Database-driven Templates Behave

+When the database layer is active for a theme, edits made in the CMS editor are written to the database instead of the filesystem.
+Reads check the database first and fall back to the filesystem, so files that have never been edited continue to be served directly from the theme directory.

+Deleting a template via the editor writes a tombstone row to the database.
+The tombstone hides the filesystem copy from listings and reads, so the file appears deleted across every instance even though the on-disk copy is still present.
+This is the same mechanism used for templates and language files.

 ## Importing from Database to Filesystem

 The `theme:copy` command can be used to copy the database version of the theme to the filesystem.
 Simply call the command with the `--import-db` option.
+This imports both templates and language files in a single pass and applies tombstones by deleting the corresponding on-disk files.

 ```bash
 php artisan theme:copy demo --import-db
 ```

-To delete all the database templates at the same time, use the `--purge-db` option.
+To delete all the database templates and language file rows at the same time, use the `--purge-db` option.

 ```bash
 php artisan theme:copy demo --import-db --purge-db